PLUTO reactor

 PLUTO was a materials testing nuclear reactor housed at the Atomic Energy Research Establishment, a former Royal Air Force airfield at Harwell, Oxfordshire in the United Kingdom.

 Background

 PLUTO was one of five reactors on the site.
 The site was selected as the scientific center for research and development of UK's expanding nuclear programs.
 Designed by the United Kingdom Atomic Energy Authority (UKAEA), the reactor was built by Head Wrightson Processes Ltd, an industrial firm in Teesside, England.

 PLUTO was one of two high flux reactors; the first, DIDO, was its prototype.
-PLUTO was the second of three DIDO class reactors to become operational.
+PLUTO was the second of three DIDO class reactors in the UK to become operational.
 PLUTO and DIDO were located at Harwell; the third, Dounreay (DMTR) was built in Caithness, Scotland.
 The development of multi-purpose type PLUTO reactors gave rise to many countries building their own materials testing reactors based on DIDO's design.
 On 27 October 1957, the PLUTO reactor was commissioned and operated for thirty three years before decommissioning in 1990.